 Your assignment is to design and implement parallel algorithms for optimal scoring for pairwise sequence alignment.
 We have provided a sequential implementation of the algorithm in SeqScoring.java that you can use as a starting point.
-Remember to commit all your source code into the subversion repository during your assignment submission.
 Your homework deliverables are as follows:

-1. [Checkpoint 1 due on February 26, 2016: Ideal parallelism with abstract execution metrics (10 points)] Examine the dependence structure for S[i, j] defined in Section 2.3 and create an ideal parallel version called IdealParScoring.hj that computes the same output as SeqScoring.hj, and delivers the maximum ideal parallelism ignoring all overheads.
+1. [Checkpoint 1 due on February 24, 2017: Ideal parallelism with abstract execution metrics (10 points)] Examine the dependence structure for S[i, j] defined in Section 2.3 and create an ideal parallel version called IdealParScoring.java that computes the same output as SeqScoring.java, and delivers the maximum ideal parallelism ignoring all overheads.
 For analysis of ideal parallelism, assume that computing a single element of S[i, j] takes one unit of time, e.g., by inserting a call to doWork(1) between lines 9 and 10 of Listing 1.
 You will need to insert this doWork() call at the appropriate location in the parallel solution you create in IdealParScoring.
-Evaluate your code using HJlib's abstract metrics.
-We recommend testing your solution on pairs of strings of length ≤ 10 for this part of the assignment.
-These abstract metric costs will be used in Homework 1, and will not include the async spawn cost from Homework 2.
+Your solution will be evaluated using HJlib's abstract metrics.
+The abstract metric costs used will be those from Homework 1, i.e. they will not include the async spawn cost from Homework 2.

-For this checkpoint, we have provided a small set of correctness tests in Homework3Checkpoint1CorrectnessTest.java.
-Additional tests will be provided on the Autograder.
+For this checkpoint, we have some unit tests in Homework3Checkpoint1CorrectnessTest.java and on the autograder.